syedshazli/syedshazli.github.io/src/data/blog/posts/defensiveProgramming.md

 Bug found!

 ## Conclusion

-In this post, I wrote about a silly bug I wrote in my code, and how defensive programming could have made the bug a lot easier to fix!
-I hope you learned something about defensive programming.
+In this post, I wrote about a silly bug I wrote in my code, and how being thorough could have made the bug a lot easier to fix!
+I hope you learned something.
 I sure did, and will work to compile my C/C++ code with -Wall in the future, treating all warnings as errors!